 4. Disable Dynamic Backgrounds (iOS 7)

 5. Turn Bluetooth Off

 Bluetooth wireless networking is especially useful for cell phone users with wireless headsets or earpieces.
 But transmitting data wirelessly takes battery and leaving Bluetooth on to accept incoming data at all times requires even more juice.
-Turn off Bluetooth except when you’re using it to squeeze more juice from your battery.
+Turn off Bluetooth except when you’re using it to squeeze more power from your battery.